yagena/yagena.github.io/_pages/about.md

   - /about.html
 ---

 I am an **Associate Professor** at the [Department of Economics](https://www.econ.osaka-u.ac.jp/en/), Osaka University.
 I was born in Tokyo in 1980 and speak English and Japanese.
-Prior to working at Osaka U., I was a faculty member at the National Graduate Institute for Policy Studies ([GRIPS](https://www.grips.ac.jp/en/)) from 2007 to 2014.
+Prior to working at Osaka U., I was an **Assistant Professor**  at the National Graduate Institute for Policy Studies ([GRIPS](https://www.grips.ac.jp/en/)) from 2007 to 2014.
 As for my academic background, I have a bachelor's degree from the University of Tokyo and **Ph.D.** from Princeton University.
 Currently, I am taking a sabbatical and will be staying at [ISEG](https://www.iseg.ulisboa.pt/) in Lisbon, as a **visiting researcher**, until the summer of 2022.

 ## My Research